Impressions

 "Pay per impression" is the main pricing model for most interruption-based platforms like Meta, LinkedIn, Reddit, X, etc (unlike search-based ones like Google, that usually charges per click).

 We often use "Cost Per Thousand Impressions" (or CPM) to measure how expensive it is to display your ads 1,000 times.
+You can calculate yours with our CPM calculator.